 Systems and procedures are in place to identify, control and report on the material risk issues facing SABB.
-The top level governance committee reports encompass the Risk Appetite Statements, Risk Heat map and Top and Emerging Risks, market risk positions, stress testing, and well as specific reports for sectors or segments.
-Exposure to current and emerging risks is monitored through the various risk management committees, and the asset and liability committee (ALCO) where the business is challenged by the Chief Risk Officer.
+The top level governance committee reports encompass the Risk Appetite Statements, Risk Heat map and Top and Emerging Risks, market risk positions, stress testing, and specific reports for sectors or segments.
+Exposures to current and emerging risks are monitored through the various risk management committees, and the Assets and Liabilities Committee (ALCO) where the business is challenged by the Chief Risk Officer.

-More granular Reports for monitoring and control purposes are provided on periodic basis- monthly, quarterly to Senior Management.
-The reports cover a full range of material risk issues and trends including, risk exceptions, watch lists, portfolio quality, and concentration risk in term of industries, countries and individual counterparties.
+More granular reports for monitoring and control purposes are provided on periodic basis - monthly, quarterly- to Senior Management.
+The reports cover a range of material risk issues and trends including, risk exceptions, watch lists, portfolio quality, and concentration risk in term of industries, countries and individual counterparties.